ROCm/AMDMIGraphX/README.md

 #### Use cmake to build MIGraphX

-In this approach, we need to install the prerequisites, configure the cmake, and then build the source.
+If using this approach, we need to install the prerequisites, configure the cmake, and then build the source.

 ##### Installing the prerequisites